-Though EPIF has a highly skilled workforce, it lags peers on a range of diversity metrics. \land material risk for EPIF and the sector more generally is an aging workforce.
+Although EPIF has a highly skilled workforce, it lags peers on diversity metrics and initiatives.
+A material risk for the group and sector more generally is an aging workforce, with 44% of the workforce above the age of 49.
 EPIF has yet to implement strategies to attract younger talent, unlike sector peers, which suggests their metrics are unlikely to improve materially in the near term.
-As a result, EPIF's workforce is heavily skewed above 50 years old compared with its peer group.
-Similarly, EPIF still lags stronger peers in its total share of females in the workforce, with the figure remaining flat at 20% since 2018.
-We believe it is unlikely to improve materially in the future given the absence of initiatives to attract female talent or targets to increase the number of women at various levels of seniority, but note its recent appointment of two female CEOs in its heating plant, Elektrárny Opatovice, and renewables division.
-Similarly, EPIF has yet to implement a formal employee engagement survey, which lags stronger performing peers.
-Safety management is a priority for EPIF, and its procedures are in line with the sector.
-The group's long-term injury frequency rate has fluctuated in recent years, but from 2019 to 2020 has trended downwards, although it remains high compared with that of its sector peers.
+Similarly, the company still lags stronger peers in its total share of women in the workforce, with the figure remaining flat at 20% since 2018.
+We believe this is unlikely to improve materially given the absence of initiatives to attract female talent or targets to increase the number of women at various levels of seniority but note its recent appointment of two female CEOs in its Opatovice Power Plants and renewables divisions.
+Similarly, EPIF has yet to implement a formal employee engagement survey, which lags that of stronger performing peers.
+Safety management is top priority for EPIF management, and its procedures are in line with the sector.
+The group's long-term injury frequency rate has fluctuated in recent years but remained constant in 2020 and 2021, although it remains high compared with that of sector peers.
 We view EPIF's integration of health and safety into its incentive schemes as being a notable strength compared with its peers.
-We note too that safety management is a core feature of EPIF's management, which is a common feature among peers.
-Though we see steps being made to enhance the group's safety performance, such as through the introduction of a procurement policy that addresses supplier safety performance, we note that EPIF lacks targets on safety management that go beyond a goal of zero accidents, and that EPIF had one fataility in 2017 and another in 2019, when most peers had none.
-There have been no fatalities since 2019.
+Although we see steps being made to enhance the group's safety performance, such as through a procurement policy that addresses supplier safety performance and work with external consultants to inculcate the best practice among its workforces, EPIF lacks qualitative targets on safety management that go beyond a goal of zero harm.
+The group's number of fatalities is comparatively on par with its peers.
 EPIF has good links with the communities it operates in.
-The group showcased its commitment to the regions where it operates through a donation to support the purchase of ventilators and masks in the initial stages of the COVID-19 pandemic.
-The company has however experienced some issues with local environmental lobbies, which could lead to reputational risk for EPIF, especially as decarbonization becomes a more mainstream concern.
+The group showcased its commitment to the regions where it operates through donations during the COVID-19 pandemic and assistance to refugees from Ukraine.
+The company, via its Nafta subsidiary, has experienced issues with local environmental lobbies, which could lead to reputational risk for EPIF, especially as decarbonization becomes a more mainstream concern.
+Although Nafta has not breached any regulation, this is an ongoing dispute that we will monitor.
 EPIF has consistently exceeded regulatory requirements for system reliability.
-Though EPIF does not engage directly with retail customers, its electricity distribution subsidiary has delivered a consistent supply of power and communicated with consumers regarding potential disruptions, which we view as positioning EPIF in line with its sector peers.
-Governance Profile 65/100 Sector/Region Score (27/35) EPIF is headquartered in the Czech Republic, but also operates across Slovakia, Hungary, and Germany.
-Governance standards in the Czech Republic are somewhat behind the EU's generally high standards.
-About 90% of the group's EBITDA in 2020 came from its operations in Slovakia, which has a higher level of perceived corruption and weaker political institutions.
+The group's electricity distribution subsidiary has delivered a consistent supply of power and communicated with consumers regarding potential disruptions, which we view as positioning EPIF in line with its sector peers.
+We view positively the company's contribution to the reliable supply of energy to its customers during the energy crisis.
+Governance Profile 66/100 Sector/Region Score (27/35) EPIF is headquartered in the Czech Republic, and also operates across Slovakia and Germany.
+Czech governance standards are somewhat behind the EU's generally high standards.
+About 90% of the group's assets in 2022 are in Slovakia, which has a higher level of perceived corruption and weaker political institutions.
 Entity-Specific Score (39/65) Note: Figures are subject to rounding.